mirirtiqa/SpotDraftTaskFrontend/README.md

 ```

-##  Backend
+##  Note:

-If you dont' want to use the deployed Backend for thsi Application on render then make sure the [backend repo](https://github.com/mirirtiqa/SpotDraftTaskBackend) is running and configured and you have updated the baseUrl in utils/apis.js.
+- If you dont' want to use the deployed Backend for thsi Application on render then make sure the [backend repo](https://github.com/mirirtiqa/SpotDraftTaskBackend) is running and configured and you have updated the baseUrl in utils/apis.js.

 ---